theonlydude/RandomMetroidSolver/README.md

 You can start with an existing Randomizer preset and create a temporary one to update the parameters you want to change in the json, you can also set the parameters by hand but there's many many parameters (see web/controllers/solver_web.py for the call to randomizer.py using parameters)

+For startLocation, majorsSplit, progressionSpeed, progressionDifficulty, morphPlacement and energyQty if you set them to random you can add a second parameter to give the list of possible values (see haste Randomizer preset for an example).

 To list all the Randomizer parameters and their description:
 ```
 dude@computer:~/RandomMetroidSolver (master)$ python3.7 ./randomizer.py -h